-U.S. EPA unveils plan to allow sales of higher-ethanol gasoline
+U.S. unveils plan to allow sales of higher-ethanol gasoline

 “Consistent with President Trump’s direction, EPA is working to propose and finalize these changes by the summer driving season,” said EPA Administrator Andrew Wheeler in a press release.
 “We will be holding a public hearing at the end of this month to gather important feedback.”

-The oil industry has repeatedly said the expansion of higher ethanol blends of gasoline is illegal and it will challenge any such rule in court.
+The oil industry has also repeatedly said the expansion of higher ethanol blends of gasoline is illegal and it will challenge any such rule in court.

 The rule includes measures to limit speculation in the multi-billion dollar biofuel credit market, a concession to merchant refiners such as Valero Energy Corp and PBF Energy Inc, which oppose higher ethanol use and have repeatedly complained about the costs of complying with U.S. biofuels policy.

+E15 gasoline contains 15 percent ethanol, versus the 10 percent found in most U.S. gasoline.
+A summer-time ban on E15 had been imposed over concerns it contributes to smog in hot weather, though recent studies have shown its impact on air quality may not be significantly different than E10.

+EPA will hold a public hearing on the proposed rule on March 29.

-Reporting by Humeyra Pamuk and Jarrett Renshaw; Editing by David Gregorio
+Reporting by Humeyra Pamuk and Jarrett Renshaw; Editing by David Gregorio and Susan Thomas